UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 ### Additional availability information before provisional booking step

-In most cases the offer will not contain information on specific place properties for reservations. the reservation resource in the offer provides information on the availability of places with the selected offer:
+In most cases the offer will not contain information on specific place properties for reservations.
+The reservation resource in the offer provides information on the availability of places with the selected offer:

 - Places with specific properties; please refer to the section _Place Availability of Offers_ on the semantics of provided Place Availabilities.
-- Places nearby another place
+- Places nearby another place.
 - A graphical display of available places.

 ![Graphical reservation](../images/processes/seq-graphical-reservation.png)